ministryofjustice/data-and-analytics-engineering/src/content/about/join-us.md

 This will also be an opportunity to ask questions about the roles.

-You can see the [About](../) page for more information about what data and analytics engineers do and the [Architecture](../architecture/) page to find out more about technology stack, tools and services.
+You can also see the [About](../) page for more information about what data and analytics engineers do and the [Architecture](../architecture/) page to find out more about technology stack, tools and services.

 ---------